manimino/cyborg-wordle/README.md

-# Wordly
+# Cyborg Wordle

-Command-line Wordle game with optional AI assistance.
+Command-line Wordle game with optional assistance from your AI pal, Wordly.

 Supports normal mode and hard mode.

-The AI is fast and has a win rate over 99%.
+Wordly wins on over 99% of all Wordle puzzles.

 Type '?' to get a hint from the AI if you're stuck.